loco-3d/linear-feedback-controller/README.md

 It is implementing a chainable controller pluggable with any kind of state estimator.

-We implement a ROS 2 action client/server setup.
+We implement a ROS 2 topic publisher sending:
-We send a request with:
 - base configuration (only if the robot has a free-flyer, identity otherwise)
 - base velocity (only if the robot has a free-flyer, identity otherwise)
 - joint positions
 - joint velocities
 - joint efforts (torques applied to the joints)

-We send receive the response in the shape:
+We send receive the response via a topic in the shape:
 - A feedback gain matrix
 - A feedforward term in torque
-- The state which was used to linearize the control.
+- The state which was sent before used to linearize the control.

 This allows us, for example, to use it on the Talos (1 and 3) robots with a remote controller using a whole body model predictive control based on [croccodyl](https://github.com/loco-3d/crocoddyl)